sablier-labs/docs/docs/concepts/11-glossary.md

 ## Lockup

 A term coined by us to refer to the requirement of locking up assets in order to create a stream.

+## Lockup Core

+Smart contracts that are considered foundational, and are essential for Lockup to exist.
+Upgrading to a new version of lockup would require deploying an entirely new set of smart contracts, and would be considered a new version of the Lockup Protocol.

+## Lockup Periphery

+Sablier contracts that are useful, but not required for Lockup to exist.
+New periphery contracts can always be deployed without migrating streams.

 ## Lockup Dynamic